Neutral Color Schemes & Neutral Paint Colors:

 Accented Neutral Color Scheme Ideas

-neutral color schemes: blue-yellow-grey accented neutral color scheme
+blue-yellow-grey accented neutral palette

 Blue-yellow 'opposing' colors with charcoal, grey & white neutrals